Traditional Plant-Based Cooking

 Instructions

-• Heat the coconut oil or 125ml (½ cup) of veggie stock to the pan.
+• Heat the coconut oil or 125ml (½ cup) of vegetable stock in the pan.

 • Cook the onion, garlic, ginger and curry powder for 3 minutes over a medium heat.
 Stir frequently.

-If using veggie stock the liquid should have evaporated but if not its fine.
+If using vegetable stock the liquid should have evaporated but if not its fine.

 • Check the seasoning and adjust if necessary.